 I had great expectations for Monday morning.
 A new day, week, month (just) and season.
-And the fact that summer had ended with an appropriate Blue Moon on the penultimate day of August seemed a good omen.
-(For those unfamiliar with Blue Moons, it describes the fairly uncommon situation where 2 new moons rise in the same calendar month).
+And the fact that summer had ended with an appropriate blue moon on the penultimate day of August seemed a good omen.
+For those unfamiliar with blue moons, it describes the fairly uncommon situation where two new moons rise in the same calendar month.
 After all, when will we get another summer like this last one?
-Once in a Blue Moon we hope!
+Once in a blue moon we hope!

 And as the strength of sunlight changed, ebbing and flowing with the gradually rising mist, over the next hour I wandered the garden seeing more and more examples of arachnid toil, before the sun eventually won its battle with the fog, and these myriad fine structures lost their overnight dewy highlights and became the invisible daytime traps for the garden’s bugs.

 But I make no excuses for including a swathe of some of the more appealing images.
 No further words are needed.